-For bases with confidential data, many customers want extended access protection.
-SeaTable 2.7 now offers such protection with the optional password protection for bases.
-Only after entering the password will the base be accessed and the data displayed.
-Password protection can be set up and removed by owners for their own bases and by group administrators for bases of the group.
+For bases with confidential data, many customers want advanced access protection.
+SeaTable 2.7 now offers such a protection with the optional password protection for bases.
+Only after entering the password the base is accessed and the data is displayed.
+The password protection can be set up and removed by owners for their own bases as well as by group administrators for bases of the group.

 Password-protected bases can be shared with other users.
 Of course, they must also enter the password when calling up the base.
 The same applies when copying a password-protected base.
 The additional access protection does not come at the price of reduced flexibility.

 ... and much more